 Sewage ejector pumps are manual, automatic or both.
 For a manual pump to work you will have to turn the gadget on or off.
 An automated device will automatically work when it detects waste at a specific level.

-Below are tools you need to install a sewage ejector pump:
+Below are tools you need to install:

 A vent is necessary for all the sewage systems.
 It helps in balancing pressure when the pump is working.
 It eliminates the chances of getting a vacuum while pumping out waste from the basin and averts the chances of having gasses in your house.